top of page

 Sara K Ellis Author of If the Stars are Lit

 What better way to start the year than to introduce you to a new Luna author!
-A huge Luna welcome to Sara K Ellis, whose debut speculative novel, If the Stars Are Lit, will be released at Eastercon 2025, in Belfast.
+A huge Luna welcome to Sara K Ellis, whose debut speculative novel, If the Stars Are Lit, will be released on April 15th, and launched at Eastercon 2025, in Belfast.
 The amazing Tara Bush will be creating a stunning cover for the book.

 I've met Sara for the first time at Dublin Worldcon, and in between late-night sushi dinners and con-parties, we talked about writing and all things Japan.
 I was delighted to receive Sara's submission in June, and was very much taken by the story.
 It is a perfect Luna-fit, and i am so excited to share with you all, Sara's debut novel.